A short introduction to Hellenic tradition

 3. HELLENISMOS AND “(NEO)PAGANISM”

-Hellenic religion is, as has already been said, an ethnic religion.
-Therefore, Hellenismos cannot be associated with Neopaganism or similar para-Christian paths.
+There is also a neopagan movement that calls itself “Hellenismos” or “Hellenism,” but participants in that movement are not members of Hellenismos.
+They use the ethnonym “Hellenic” for their own purposes, which is not unusual in neopaganism.
+The Hellenic religion is, as has already been said, an ethnic religion.
+Therefore, Hellenismos cannot be associated with neopaganism or similar para-Christian paths.
 It was developed within the ancient Greek poleis that formed its structure.
 Hellenismos neither maintains nor has maintained relations nor collaborates with occultist and neopagan groups, some of which have expressed anti-Hellenism and racist attitudes towards ethnic Hellenes in the past.
 On the contrary, Hellenic organizations declare solidarity and work together with other indigenous religions and traditions across the globe.
-Neopaganism arose as a romantic movement from occultism and has been influenced by Freemasonry, Kabbalah and Christian mysticism.
-Hellenismos, on the other hand, is an ancient worldview that has been influenced by its own philosophical schools, mainly Platonism and Stoicism (especially Pletho), to which it owes its present existence and form.
+Neopaganism arose as a romantic movement from occultism and has been influenced by Freemasonry, the Kabbalah and Christian mysticism.
+Hellenismos, on the other hand, is an ancient worldview that has been influenced by its own philosophical schools, mainly platonism and stoicism, to which it owes its present existence and form.
 It has its own cultural roots, recent history and imagination.
-In general, we can notice that there is no link between the ethnic religions, both unbroken and revitalized, and Paganism or Neopaganism.
+In general, we can notice that there is no link between the ethnic religions, both unbroken and revitalized, and paganism or neopaganism.

 Actually, Hellenes are not “pagans” at all.
 In modern society, this term is to designate ancient or ethnic religions, because it was imposed upon them by monotheism.
 Just like Christianity imposed itself by fire and by sword upon the Greeks, Romans and native Americans, it also imposed the problematic “term” “paganism” upon them.
 Our ancestors have never called themselves “pagans,” it is not even a Greek word.
 By studying this word, we can easily understand that the term itself is and creates alienation.
 “The term ‘Pagan,’ which in the original Latin is derived from Paganus (peasant), is yet another insult used by the victorious Christians since the 4th Century, to belittle what remained of the Native Religions.
 They used this to label all those remaining loyal to their Ethnic Traditions, to imply that they were uneducated and uncouth villagers.
 The term was used for centuries in most European languages to refer to the Ethnikoi.
 In the 20th Century, it was reintroduced with the suffix neo (viz.
 Neopaganism), by various Christian-inspired devotees of Esotericism and the New Age.
 ‘Neopaganism’ doesn’t concern us.
 It may even be a manufactured ploy to detract from the current world rule of the so-called ‘Monotheists’.”
 (YSEE, FAQ 24).
 For more information on this you can refer to: The term «paganism» and Hellenismos.

-Neopaganism, occultism, the New-age-movement and the other emanations of western European monotheism simply do not concern indigenous Hellenic culture.
+Neopaganism, occultism, the New Age movement and other by-products of western European monotheism simply do not concern Hellenic culture.

 a.
 In modern Greece, the term “Hellenes” means people of Greek origin.